-Biden still touts ‘Build Back Better,’ but what does that mean?
+Biden still touts Build Back Better, but what does that mean?

 But it’s not clear such a plan exists anymore, at least in any recognizable form.
 Behind the scenes, discussions between the White House and key senators on what was once a massive climate and social spending package have virtually evaporated.
-It’s far from evident what, if any, version of Biden’s once sweeping proposal could pass this year, and what it would include.
+It’s far from evident what, if any, version of Biden’s once-sweeping proposal could pass this year and what it would include.
 Would it be a climate plan?
 A prescription drug initiative?
 A health-care bill?

 According to Biden’s descriptions, it’s all of the above.
-Yet Biden has also conceded the proposal will need to be broken into chunks after talks collapsed late last year, and is unlikely to include an extension of an expanded child-care tax credit.
+Yet Biden has also conceded that the proposal will need to be broken into chunks after talks collapsed late last year, and that it is unlikely to include an extension of an expanded child-care tax credit.
 First lady Jill Biden recently acknowledged that two years of tuition-free community college is no longer part of it — a reality that congressional negotiators have understood for months.

 Congress has in many ways moved on to other priorities, and Biden’s forthcoming Supreme Court nomination is expected to occupy the Senate’s attention for much of this spring.
-Yet Biden sometimes makes it sound like Build Back Better is on the cusp of passage.
+Yet Biden sometimes makes it sound as though Build Back Better is on the cusp of passage.

 In Culpeper, Va., last week, Biden appeared with Rep. Abigail Spanberger (D-Va.) to speak of cutting prescription drug costs.
 “In my Build Back Better legislation that, with Abigail’s leadership, passed in the House of Representatives, we can do that,” he said, adding, “Now we just have to get through the United States Senate — and we’re close.”